Final Fantasy IV

 titled Final Fantasy II in its initial North American release, is a 1991 role-playing video game developed and published by Square for the Super Nintendo Entertainment System.
 It is the fourth main installment of the Final Fantasy series.

 The game's story follows Cecil Harvey, a dark knight, as he tries to prevent the sorcerer Golbez from seizing powerful crystals and destroying the world.
-He is joined on this quest by a frequently changing group of allies.
+Cecil is joined on this quest by a frequently changing group of allies.
 Final Fantasy IV introduced innovations that became staples of the Final Fantasy series and role-playing games in general.
-Its "Active Time Battle" system was used in five subsequent Final Fantasy games, and unlike prior games in the series, Final Fantasy IV gave each character their own unchangeable character class — although at a few points in the story, members of the cast change or evolve their vocation to suit the narrative.
+Its "Active Time Battle" system was used in five subsequent Final Fantasy games and, unlike prior games in the series, Final Fantasy IV gave each character their own unchangeable character class—although at a few points in the story, members of the cast change or evolve their vocation to suit the narrative.

 Final Fantasy IV has been ported to several other platforms with varying differences.
 A 3D remake of the same name was released for the Nintendo DS in 2007.
-The game was re-titled Final Fantasy II during its initial release outside Japan as the actual II and III had not been released outside Japan at the time.
-All later localizations of Final Fantasy IV, which began to appear after Final Fantasy VII (released worldwide under that title), used the original title.
+The game was re-titled Final Fantasy II during its initial release outside Japan as the actual Final Fantasy II and Final Fantasy III had not been released outside Japan at the time.
+All later localizations of Final Fantasy IV (aside from the Wii Virtual Console), which began to appear after Final Fantasy VII (released worldwide under that title), used the original title.

 The various incarnations of the game have sold more than four million copies worldwide.
 A sequel, Final Fantasy IV: The After Years, was released for Japanese mobile phones in 2008, and worldwide via the Wii Shop Channel on June 1, 2009.
 In 2011, both Final Fantasy IV and The After Years were released for the PlayStation Portable as part of the compilation Final Fantasy IV: The Complete Collection, which also included a new game, set between the two; Final Fantasy IV: Interlude.
 Ports of the Nintendo DS remake were released for iOS in 2012, for Android in 2013 and for Windows in 2014.
 Another enhanced port of Final Fantasy IV was released as part of the Final Fantasy Pixel Remaster compilation series for iOS, Android and Windows in 2021, for Nintendo Switch and PlayStation 4 in 2023, and for Xbox Series X/S in 2024.

 Final Fantasy IV was well received and was praised for its graphics, story, characters, and soundtrack.
 It is often regarded as one of the greatest video games of all time.
 Many critics have noted that it pioneered many now common console role-playing game features, including the concept of dramatic storytelling in an RPG.